 - Track up the Paddock to the Track to the Top Patch of Bananas in 2005: all that remains is the corner fence post marking the wire fence between the lower cow paddock and the bananas on the flat.
 The rest has grown up as camphor laurels everywhere.

 A new man, David Dubens now owns the property.
 I get on very well with him.
 I have been out to the old property several times with my wife Harriet.
-I have have come to realise that our land and house at Chambers Flat Queensland, is very influenced and inspired by growing up here at Wilsons Creek.
+I have come to realise that our land and house at Chambers Flat Queensland, is very influenced and inspired by growing up here at Wilsons Creek.

 See the many hyperlinked posts on our house and garden: